ChristopherWilks/megadepth/README.md

 If you get a core dump when running on longer reads (e.g. BAM's produced by PacBio/Oxford Nanopore sequencing), then try adding the argument `--long-reads` as it will enlarge the buffer used to store the output junction string.

-This enables bamcount to have a better chance of handling really long CIGAR strings.
+This enables megadepth to have a better chance of handling really long CIGAR strings.

 ## Build dependencies